Review of NorthShore Country Club Golf Course in Portland Texas

 The front nine is a very traditional links course with water on all nine holes, huge fairway bunkers, six dogs both left and right, heavily contoured fairways with berms and mounds, and some very unique, interesting, challenging, and fun holes, for example:

 The greens at NorthShore Country Club were in good condition and ran a good speed of around 10 or, so.
-They are all shapes and sizes, included gentle slope and some undulation.
+They are a variety of shapes and sizes and have some gentle slope and minor undulation.
 Most of the greens are elevated which makes it very difficult to bump and run and your approach shot needs to bite and hold or you’ll roll back off the green.

-Thanks to a severe drought, the fairways weren’t in very good condition and had some weeds plus lost of brown and bare spots.
+The Northshore Country Club fairways weren’t in very good condition and had some weeds plus lots of brown and bare spots.
 The same was true of the rough.
 The back nine seemed to be in much better condition.
 The fairways range from tight to ample, are contoured and rolling, and have significant mounding.

 Bottom line - if you can overlook the conditions, particularly on the front, this course is unique and a blast to play.

 Service is good, the pro shop has the basics, and the clubhouse has a dining and a bar area.
 Practice facilities are adequate.

 Here's How Texas Outside Determines the Scorecard Rating